 They'll check with the police and 'referees' (character witnesses for the private carer).
 They'll also want to check the private foster carer's home to make sure it's suitable.

-A person can't be a private foster carer if they:
+A person cannot be a private foster carer if they:

-- have been convicted of an offence involving a child
+- have been convicted of a crime involving a child

 - had their own child taken into care